logzio/logz-docs/_source/user-guide/cloud-siem/security-events.md

 If you would like to investigate logs after they have expired from the logging database, you have the following options:

 1. Set up [archiving](/user-guide/archive-and-restore/).
-Once logs are no longer in retention, they can be resored from archive.
+Once logs are no longer in retention, they can be restored from the archive.

 2. Set up [Optimizers](/user-guide/optimizers/configure-optimizers.html) to capture logs and save them to a [Timeless account](/user-guide/accounts/manage-timeless-accounts.html).